-PLSC 402 Modern Political Thought F odd 3 SH
+PLSC 402 Modern Political Thought

+Fodd 3 SH

 Exploration of fundamental political alternatives through a critical examination of the teachings of the architects of modern political thought such as Machiavelli, Bacon, Locke, Madison, Rousseau, John Stuart Mill, Marx, Nietzsche and Lenin.
 May also examine the contemporary debate between their liberal and conservative heirs.
 May be taken for credit more than once provided that course content has changed.
-Prerequisite: PLSC 201S or sophomore standing.